 Our facilities and current and proposed activities involve the use of a broad range of materials that are considered hazardous under applicable laws and regulations.
 Accordingly, we are subject to a number of foreign, federal, state and local laws and regulations relating to health and safety, protection of the environment and the storage, use, disposal of, and exposure to, hazardous materials and wastes.
 We could incur costs, fines and civil and criminal penalties, personal injury and third party property damage claims, or could be required to incur substantial investigation or remediation costs, if we were to violate or become liable under environmental, health and safety laws.
 Moreover, a failure to comply with environmental laws could result in fines and the revocation of environmental permits, which could prevent us from conducting our business.
 Liability under environmental laws can be joint and several and without regard to fault.
 There can be no assurance that violations of environmental health and safety laws will not occur in the future as a result of the inability to obtain permits, human error, equipment failure or other causes.
 Environmental laws could become more stringent over time, imposing greater compliance costs and increasing risks and penalties associated with violations, which could harm our business.
-Accordingly, violations of present and future environmental laws could restrict our ability to expand facilities, pursue certain technologies, and could require us to acquire costly equipment or incur potentially significant costs to comply with environmental regulations.
+Accordingly, violations of present and future environmental laws could require us to acquire costly equipment or incur potentially significant costs to comply with environmental regulations.

 Compliance with foreign, federal, state and local environmental laws and regulations represents a small part of our present budget.
 If we fail to comply with any such laws or regulations, however, a government entity may levy a fine on us or require us to take costly measures to ensure compliance.
 Any such fine or expenditure may adversely affect our development.
-We are committed to complying with and, to our knowledge, are in compliance with, all governmental regulations.
 We cannot predict the extent to which future legislation and regulation could cause us to incur additional operating expenses, capital expenditures or restrictions and delays in the development of our products and properties.